lsst-dm/doiutils/docs/user-guide/index.rst

-:og:description: Learn how to use doiutils.
+:og:description: Learn how to use lsst-doiutils.

 ##########
 User guide